Symbolic Interactionism Theory

 These constructs become stable when they are widely accepted and taken for granted.

 For example, there is no absolute definition of deviance or “right” and “wrong” behavior – societies draw these lines themselves.
-What one culture considers deviant, another may see as normal, illustrating that norms and values are socially constructed.

-A classic illustration is the value of paper money: intrinsically, a paper bill is just a piece of printed paper, but through common social agreement it represents worth and can be exchanged for goods.
+A classic illustration is the value of paper money.
+Intrinsically, a paper bill is just a piece of printed paper, but through common social agreement it represents worth and can be exchanged for goods.

 In sum, reality is not fixed; people create, negotiate, and change social reality through ongoing interaction and shared understandings.